SAP-archive/teched2020-DAT162/exercises/ex0/README.md

 This is only a quick description on the steps that have to be done to create an account.
 More detailed instructions can be found here: https://developers.sap.com/tutorials/hcp-create-trial-account.html.

-## Creating a SAP HANA Cloud Trial Instance
+## Exercise 0.2 - Creating a SAP HANA Cloud Trial Instance

 After having your SAP Cloud Platform Trial Account ready, you should proceed creating a HANA Cloud Trial instance.
 Please make sure you remember the password you will set for the DBADMIN user, since we will need this later.
 In order to do so, please follow the following steps: